kunstmusik/blue-manual/docs/users/gettingStarted/programOptions.md

 Freeze Flags

 :   These are the flags for Csound that blue uses when performing
     SoundObject freezing.
-Defaults are \"-Ado\" for Mac and \"-Wdo\" for all other operating systems.
+Defaults are "-Ado" for Mac and "-Wdo" for all other operating systems.
 Users may wish to modify this value if they would their frozen soundObjects to be in a different format, i.e. 32-bit float soundfiles.